kundajelab/atac_dnase_pipelines/bds/atac/README.md

 $ bds atac.bds -fastq1 [READ1] -fastq2 [READ2] -kundaje_lab -species [hg19 or mm9]
 ```

+5) For other clusters or computers
 Add -mod, -addpath and -shcmd to set up enviroment variables for your jobs.
-This is explained later in this file.
+This is explained later in <a href="https://github.com/kundajelab/ENCODE_chipseq_pipeline/blob/master/README_PIPELINE.md">README_PIPELINE.md</a>.

 ### Skipping trimming fastqs

 If your fastqs are already trimmed, add the following to the commandline to skip trimming stage.
 ```
--trimmed_fastq
+$ bds atac.bds ... -trimmed_fastq
 ```